RoozbehSanaei/CameraCalibration/python/planar_calibration_language_notes.md

 ## Abstract “ordered collection” type (`Sequence`)
 - The code imports it via `from collections.abc import Sequence`, then uses it in function annotations to describe inputs that act like an ordered list of items.
-- In this file, a function that accepts argument tokens is annotated with `Sequence[str]` to show it expects something that can be iterated and treated like an ordered group of strings.
+- In this file, a function that accepts argument tokens is annotated with `Sequence[str] | None` to show it expects something that can be iterated and treated like an ordered group of strings.
 - Overall benefit: the code’s expectations about “what kind of container comes in” are clearer to readers.

 ## “Either/or” type hints (`|` in annotations)